Eshwari07/Netflix-Titles/README.md

 ## METHODOLOGY:

 The goal of this project is to practice creating and interpreting different types of visualizations using real world data.
-I create a minimum of two histogram, two pie chart and one bar graph with matplotlib, seaborn and worldcloud.

 ### Vertical Bar Graph of Rating & Horizontal Bar Graph of Top 10 Gerne.